hackabit19/vr-devs/README.md

 2. LOD (Level of Depth): Unreal Engine supports a mechanism to divide a mesh into several simpler meshes.
 The farther the renderer (the camera) from the mesh, the simpler (less number of vertices, hence requiring less computation) the mesh becomes.

+3. Static/Dynamic Batching: Similar objects are drawn on the screen together, making sure their textures, materials etc. are loaded only once.

+4. Baked lighting: Unity's system of pre-calculating the lighting in the scene, and baking (merging the lights and shadows) onto the very texture of the mesh under consideration.

-The above two factors (with a number of other factors) allows the app to be deployed on an Android phone.
+The above factors (along with other several) allows Unity to deploy the scene on Android.

 ### [10/19/2019 6.46 AM]
 Development begins for a new scene.
 ### [10/19/2019 5.53 AM]